Al Jaffee: 21st century

 Until 2019, Jaffee continued to do the Fold-In for Mad, as well as additional artwork for articles.
 His last original Fold-In appeared in the June 2019 issue, which was one that had originally been rejected from the June 2013 issue due to sensitivity about gun violence.
 Since August 2019, Mad has been either reprinting old Fold-Ins or publishing new ones by Johnny Sampson.
 In December 2019, Al's original work was featured in the magazine for the last time.
 Mad's oldest regular contributor, Jaffee's work appeared in 500 of the magazine's first 550 issues, a total unmatched by any other writer or artist.
-He has said, "I work for a magazine that's essentially for young people, and to have them keep me going, I feel very lucky ...
+He said, "I work for a magazine that's essentially for young people, and to have them keep me going, I feel very lucky ...
 To use an old cliché, I'm like an old racehorse.
 When the other horses are running, I want to run too."
-He is the longest tenured contributor to the Mad magazine.
+He retains the record for being longest tenured contributor to the history of Mad magazine.

 In August 2008, Jaffee was interviewed for an NY1 feature about his career.
 He said, "It astonishes me that I still am functioning at a fairly decent level.
 Because there were a lot of dark days, but you have to reinvent yourself.
 You get knocked down and you pick up yourself and you move on."

 A four-volume hardcover boxed set, The Mad Fold-In Collection: 1964–2010, was published by Chronicle Books in September 2011, ISBN 978-0811872850.

 Jaffee announced in June 2020 that he would be retiring.
 To honor this, Mad published a tribute issue that month.